 This needs to change.
 Quickly!
 Before too much damage is done.

-Negative Effects of Excessive Screen Time and Use of Digital Devices
+Negative Effects of Excessive Screen Time and Use of Digital Devices With Teens and Young Adults

-Back pain, eye strain, headaches, hand overuse and neck strain are common physical discomforts.
+Back pain, eye strain, headaches, hand overuse, and neck strain are common physical discomforts.

-So many studies are showing the negative impacts of screens on young people and adults, so why are we encouraging the use of them in babies, toddlers, preschoolers, and young children?
+So, if so many studies are showing the negative impacts of screens on young people and adults, so why are we encouraging the use of them in babies, toddlers, preschoolers, and young children?

-Do we want to cause them neck pain, headaches, and eye strain?
 Do we want the fast paced input from the screen to impact their attention and mental health when we’re educating them?

 The increased screen time in young children and even babies is absolutely terrifying to me as a mother and occupational therapist!